felixms/arma-rcon-class-php/README.md

 <br>
 ## Examples
 #### Getting started
-After including `rcon.php` in your project, you need to create a new object, e.g:
+After including `rcon.php` in your project, you need to create a new object.
+It will automatically create a new connection to the server, so you don't need to call `connect()`, e.g.:
 ```php
 $rcon = new \Nizarii\ARC("Your server IP", Port, "RCon password");
 ```